Alexander Ovechkin: Hart Trophy wins, beginning of captaincy (2007–2013)

 Ovechkin during the first round of the 2009 Stanley Cup playoffs.
 He recorded his first playoff hat trick in the second round that year.

-On 27 October 2008, shortly into the 2008–09 season, Ovechkin returned home to Moscow to visit his ailing grandfather, missing only the second game of his career up to that point, snapping a consecutive streak of 203 games played.
+On 27 October 2008, shortly into the 2008–09 season, Ovechkin returned home to Moscow to visit his ailing grandfather, missing only the second game of his career up to that point, ending a consecutive streak of 203 games played.
 On 5 February 2009, Ovechkin scored his 200th goal, against Jonathan Quick of the Los Angeles Kings, becoming only the fourth player in the NHL to reach the milestone in four seasons, joining Wayne Gretzky, Mike Bossy and Mario Lemieux.
 On 19 March, he scored his 50th goal of the season against the Tampa Bay Lightning, becoming the first Washington Capitals player to reach the 50-goal mark three times.
 He finished the campaign with 56 goals to capture his second consecutive Rocket Richard Trophy, joining Jarome Iginla and Pavel Bure as the third player to win the award twice and the second player after Bure (2000 and 2001) to win the award in back-to-back seasons.
 With 110 points (56 goals and 54 assists), he finished as runner-up to countryman Evgeni Malkin of the Pittsburgh Penguins for the Art Ross Trophy.
 Ovechkin and the Capitals repeated as division champions en route to meeting the New York Rangers in the opening round.
-After advancing to the second round in seven games and erasing a 3–1 series deficit against the Rangers, Ovechkin notched his first NHL playoff hat trick on 4 May, in game 2 against the Pittsburgh Penguins to help Washington to a 4–3 win.
-Sidney Crosby also scored a hat trick in game 2.
+After advancing to the second round in seven games and erasing a 3–1 series deficit against the Rangers, Ovechkin notched his first NHL playoff hat trick on 4 May, in game two against the Pittsburgh Penguins to help Washington to a 4–3 win.
+Sidney Crosby also scored a hat trick in game two.
 The Capitals were eventually defeated by Pittsburgh in seven games.
 Ovechkin finished the 2009 playoffs with 21 points (11 goals, 10 assists) in Washington's 14 games.
 He went on to win the Hart and Pearson trophies for the second consecutive year, becoming the seventeenth player in league history to win the Hart multiple times.